The X Factor (New Zealand TV series) series 1: Development

 The X Factor was created by Simon Cowell in the United Kingdom and the New Zealand version is based on the original UK series.
 TV3 initially purchased the rights to produce a local version of The X Factor in 2010.
 In September 2012, TV3 finally confirmed that the show would begin production in early 2013.
 Broadcast funding agency NZ On Air confirmed they would contribute $1.6 million as a minority investor, for the production of 30 episodes of 60 minutes duration each.

 The series was co-produced by MediaWorks and FremantleMedia Australia.
 The show's key sponsors were Ford New Zealand as broadcast sponsor, Samsung Electronics as technology partner with McDonald's and Coca-Cola as programme partners.

 Judges and host

 In November 2012, Australian Idol winner and recording artist, Stan Walker, was announced as the first judge.
 In December 2012, Daniel Bedingfield was announced as the second judge.
-The following month, Ruby Frost and former All Saints member, Melanie Blatt, were confirmed as the final two judges.
+The following month, former All Saints member, Melanie Blatt, and Ruby Frost were confirmed as the final two judges.

 In October 2012 Dominic Bowden was confirmed as the host.